Graze & Gather

-Golden Beets are known to be a bit sweeter than red beets.
+Golden Beets are a bit sweeter than red beets.

 They can be enjoyed raw and are often shaved into salads and soups or pickled for extended use.
 You can also enjoy Golden Beets in a cooked recipe, lightly sautéed with oils and herbs, or roasted for a crisp surface and tender interior.
 Their smaller size will shorten the required cooking time, and some roots can be cooked whole.